aspuru-guzik-group/Instance-segmentation-of-images-of-materials-in-transparent-vessels-using-GES-net-/Semantic/Readme.md

 # Training simple (only LabPics)
-1. Download the LabPics data set from [Here](https://drive.google.com/file/d/1TZao7JDzxcJr_hMqYHLRcV2N0UHoH2c1/view?usp=sharing) or [here](https://drive.google.com/file/d/1gfaM_6eZjtg7dkFShGl1gIfsXzj1KjIX/view?usp=sharing)
+1. Download the LabPics data set from [Here](https://zenodo.org/record/3697452).
 2. Open the Train.py script
 3. Set the path to the LabPics dataset main folder to the TrainFolderPath parameter.
 4. Run the script